-A Message from the Associate Dean Research
+A Message from the Associate Dean, Research, Innovation and International Relations

-Research For a Healthier North
+Research for a healthier North

-Each year, since 2006, NOSM has been hosting the Northern Health Research Conference (NHRC), a conference which highlights the breadth of research of the North and beyond.
-It provides an opportunity to highlight projects underway from students, residents, community-based researchers, and our dedicated research staff, and allows for collaboration and community networking.
+Each year, since 2006, NOSM University has been hosting the Northern Health Research Conference (NHRC), a conference which highlights the breadth of research of the North and beyond.
+It provides an opportunity to highlight projects underway by students, residents, community-based researchers, and our dedicated research staff, and allows for collaboration and community networking.
 For more information, please visit the conference page.

 As outlined by our strategic plan, NOSM University’s key commitment to research remains strong.
 As we move forward as a school, it is our mandate to grow quality research programs for and by the north.
 Please take some time to familiarize yourself with what research at NOSM University has to offer for you.
 If you have any questions, feel free to contact my office directly.